DigitalGeographyLab/travel-time-matrix-visualisation-backend/README.md

 # TTM-backend
-This is a minimal backend to serve travel time matrices as geodata.
+A backend to serve travel time matrices as geodata.
-Currently the matrix is served as catchment polygons in geojson fromat, one file per grid cell / travel mode / year combination.
+Matrices are served as catchment polygons in geojson fromat, one file per grid cell / travel mode / year combination.

 See [preprocessing](https://github.com/DigitalGeographyLab/travel-time-matrix-visualisation-preprocessing)
 for producing the data.

+## Overview
-## Technology
+### Technology
+- Nginx as a server
+- Kubernetes (OpenShift) for deploying to csc's rahti container cloud

+### Server
+The approach is to serve geojsons directly from the filesystem as static files.
+A modified nginx image is used for this (See `Dockerfile`).
+It uses a custom config file
+and makes some additional adjustments to run nginx without root.
+This is needed to make the image run on OpenShift.

+### Deployment
+The kubernetes configuration is in `manifest.yml`.
+It defines:
+- A Deployment that creates and runs a ReplicaSet of server pods (each running the custom nginx image)
+- A PersistentVolumeClaim for persistent data storage (mounted to all replicas)
+- A Service for exposing the deployment network
-- Nginx to serve the files
+- A Route for routing traffic from the internet to the Service

-## Local development
+## Developing / deploying the backend
+### Locally
-The backend service is containerized, so the only requirement for running it is a container engine such as podman or docker.
+A container engine such as podman or docker is required.

 Run
 ```console